 CIET is an essential unit of NCERT that which is established in 1984 with the merger of the Centre for Educational Technology and the Department of Teaching Aids.

-Central Institute of Educational Technology is a premier national institute of educational technology.
+Central Institute of Educational Technology is a premiere national institute of educational technology.

 The Vision of CIET is:

 “To be the national pioneer and leader in various aspects of the professional improvement and advancement in educational communication and technology, grounded in theory.
 In practice and in the code of ethics, providing solutions by utilizing the innovations, research combined with design, building and managing the resource center of quality educational media software and integration of technology and pedagogy”.

 Central Hindi Directorate (CHD)

 CHD is responsible to conduct correspondence courses for teaching the Hindi language to those Indians who are non-Hindi Speakers and also to foreigners.

 It was established on 1st March 1960 by the Government of India under the MHRD (Ministry of Human Resources Development), Department of Higher Education to promote and propagate Hindi as well as to develop it as an ink language throughout India.

 Below you can check the schemes which have been implemented through CHD –